xrdocs/ncs5500/_tutorials/bfd-over-bundle-interfaces-on-ncs5500-and-ncs500.md

 </pre>
 </div>

-From the above output we can see that the source and destination value taken now is of the loopback address.
+From the above output we can see that the source and destination value taken now, is of the loopback interface.
 We have not applied any IPv4 address on the Bundle Interface.

 ## Platform Support